 #3 Ask For Help

 Are you dealing with a bully?
 Are you overwhelmed by how your private life is affecting you at work?
 Try and find someone to talk to.
 Not for the sake of gossiping or complaining, but for the sake of having someone who can help you remedy the situation.
 Remember the chairman of the board I talked about earlier?
 I did not contact him to complain about my boss.
 I contacted him to ask him for help with a situation that I couldn’t deal with on my own.
 Sometimes it is just about asking for someone to back you up; asking for a buffer.

-Another example of this is when I asked our controller to help with a manager of mine who was refusing to comply with regulations—someone who just did’t take feedback from me (a lowly project officer).
+Another example of this is when I asked our controller to help with a manager of mine who was refusing to comply with regulations—someone who just didn’t take feedback from me (a lowly project officer).
 I discussed the issue with the controller and I asked him if it was okay to refer each and every toe out of line to him.
 He was only too happy to help, and it did not take very many interventions from him to get the manager to comply with regulations.
 He was also very good at keeping me out of the firing line—which was crucial to the success of this whole arrangement working.

 The point I am making is that you need to figure out who you can approach to help you, and how you can approach them.